nosana-ci/workshop/assignments/web3-labs/Step-1.md

 ## Step 2

-When that you're ready to start on [Step 2](./Step-2.md), the testing step.
+When that successfully runs, you're ready to start on [Step 2](./Step-2.md), the testing step.